MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 Default value is false.

 - If you enable this setting, a desktop device will allow a registered, companion device to be used as an authentication factor.
-- If you disable this setting, a companion device cannot be used in desktop authentication scenarios.
+- If you disable this setting, a companion device can't be used in desktop authentication scenarios.
 <!-- Device-{TenantId}-Policies-Remote-UseRemotePassport-Description-End -->

 <!-- Device-{TenantId}-Policies-Remote-UseRemotePassport-Editable-Begin -->